grafana/loki/docs/sources/configuration/query-frontend.md

 ### Use case

 It's a common occurrence to start running Loki as a single binary while trying it out in order to simplify deployments and defer learning the (initially unnecessary) nitty gritty details.
 As we become more comfortable with its paradigms and begin migrating towards a more production ready deployment there are a number of things to be aware of.
 A common bottleneck is on the read path: queries that executed effortlessly on small data sets may churn to a halt on larger ones.
 Sometimes we can solve this with more queriers.
-However, that doesn't help when our queries are too large for a single querier to execute.
+However, that doesn't help when our queries are too large for a single query to execute.
 Then we need the query frontend.

 #### Parallelization